SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 * **fragments to copy** - list of fragment names which should be copied from local document to remote document in forwarding process.
 If not selected then only standard fragments are copied by default (see the list below).
 * **type filter** - type required in the document to be forwarded.
 Documents not containing this type will not be forwarded.

-> Note that if filter was added but no value modified only standard properties will be forwarded.
+> Note that if filter was added, but no value modified, then only standard properties will be forwarded.
 See filter header to get hint about current filter configuration.

 List of standard properties to be forwarded in case of standard filter configuration: